LeoLTM/speedcamera/electron/README.md

 - `test:unit`: Run the Jest tests
 - `test:e2e`: Run the Playwright tests
 - `test:all`: Run all tests (Jest and Playwright)
+- `db:generate`: Generate sample data for the SQLite database

 The test scripts involving Playwright require the app be builded before running the tests.
 So, before run the tests, run the `package`, `make` or `publish` script.